 One of the reasons the Bog Boardwalk is able to provide one of the premier natural area destinations in the Bangor area is because of the dedication of volunteers.
 If you would like to contribute your time there are many ways to help, and we would love to have you!

 There are always openings for more Docents at the Orono Bog Boardwalk.
 Docenting is fun, and a valuable community service.
 More than twenty docents worked as volunteers at the boardwalk last year.
 Would you like to join this illustrious group?
 We want to hear from you!

 - Each docent shift lasts three hours or less.
-We encourage docents to put in one shift every two weeks, on average, from May through October.
+We encourage docents to put in one shift every two weeks, on average, from May through November.
 That’s a total of 10-12 sessions spread over the six months.
 Scheduling and the number of days between sessions are very flexible, and can be fit around the docent’s personal schedule.

 Directions to the boardwalk site from Orono: Via Stillwater Ave, drive about 200 yards south of American Concrete (near the Orono/Bangor town line), turn westward onto Tripp Drive, go to Bangor City Forest parking lot at end of road, park, and follow the East Trail about 1/4 mile to the boardwalk.

 If you have any of following gear, bring it with you: work gloves, and rubber boots.
 We have extras on site to loan you, if needed.
 All tools are available at the site.
 Wear a hat, long sleeves and work trousers.
 Bring sun block, insect repellent, drinking water, and lunch if you are staying for more than one session.